hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/admin-authz-ext-iam.md

 1. [Agent Administrator](/docs/concepts/glossary#administrator)
 2. Keycloak Administrator

-These roles may also be represented by the same person.
+The same person may also represent these roles.

 ## Prerequisites